 Font and Colors

-Whole Foods Market used streamlined shapes and flowing lines for the logo in keeping with the concept of sustainability and naturalness.
-There are no frankly sharp corners or “cubism” in it.
+Whole Foods Market used the logo’s streamlined shapes and flowing lines to reflect the concept of sustainability and naturalness.
+It does not have frankly sharp corners or “cubism.”
 Even the corners in the in-letter gaps have been smoothed out.

 The first two words are written in an elegant, bold typeface reminiscent of Brighton Com Bold.
 The only difference is in the letter “F,” the horizontal line of which has a vertical serif.
-The third word from the name of the supermarket chain uses a clean, clean sans-serif typeface reminiscent of Lawyer Gothic.
+The third word from the supermarket chain’s name uses a clean, sans-serif typeface reminiscent of Lawyer Gothic.

-The green and white palette of the logo corresponds to the principle of the naturalness of the products that the store sells.
-White means purity and absence of impurities.
-Green is a sign of freshness, environmental friendliness, and naturalness.
+The logo’s green and white palette corresponds to the principle of the store’s products’ naturalness.
+White means purity and the absence of impurities, while green is a sign of freshness, environmental friendliness, and naturalness.